On this page:

 International agreements to protect migratory waterbirds and their habitat

-There are a number of international agreements in place to protect migratory shorebirds and other migratory waterbird species.
-These include:
+International agreements aim to protect migratory shorebirds and other migratory waterbird species.
+Such as:

-- The Partnership for the Conservation of Migratory Waterbirds and Sustainable Use of their Habitats in the East Asian-Australasian Flyway.
+- Sustainable Use of their Habitats in the East Asian-Australasian Flyway.

-For more information on these agreements visit the Australian Government Department of the Environment website.
+For more information on these agreements visit the Australian Government's Department of Climate Change, Energy, the Environment and Water website.

-Information sheets for three of Victoria's shorebird sites are available below.
-The Ramsar site documentation provides information on shorebirds in the Corner Inlet and Western Port shorebird sites.
+Victoria's Ramsar documentation provides further information on shorebirds in the Corner Inlet and Western Port shorebird sites.